roberhag/variables-to-argparse/README.md

 Given a Python code with variable assignments, turn each assignment into argparse command line arguments with a default value.

-Have you ever created a wonderful Python script where all the parameters are defined in the code and thought "hey, it would be really nice if there was a way to translate variable assignments into pretty"
+Have you ever created a wonderful Python script where all the parameters are defined in the code and thought "Hey, it would be really nice if there was a way to translate hardcoded variable assignments into pretty command line arguments"?
+Look no further.

 ## Usage